Why rock star chip architect Jim Keller finally decided to work for Intel

 In 2004, Keller moved on to head engineering at P.A.
 Semi, a startup focused on mobile processors.
 Then he moved to Apple in early 2008.
 Apple also bought the P.A.
 Semi team, which went to work on the A series processors for iPhones.
 That was part of Steve Jobs’ strategy to become independent from chip makers, and it turned out to be a brilliant move that saved Apple billions of dollars.

 In 2012, Keller sensed a shift coming again.
 Advances in PC processors were slowing.
 He rejoined AMD to lead a new microarchitecture, dubbed Zen.
 AMD launched the first chips based on Zen in 2017, and for the first time in years the company is rapidly gaining share on Intel.
-In 2015, Keller left AMD and joined Tesla to work on autopilot engineering for its electric cars.
-(No doubt, Tesla CEO Elon Musk is getting tired of paying Nvidia for AI chips for Tesla’s electric cars).
+In 2015, Keller left AMD and joined Tesla to work on autopilot engineering for the company’s electric cars.
+(No doubt Tesla CEO Elon Musk is getting tired of paying Nvidia for AI chips for Tesla’s electric cars).
 Now, for the first time, this famous processor architect is working at the world’s biggest processor maker.

 Here’s an edited transcript of our interview.